 Yes, God does give us the desires of our heart

 People will sometimes say, "Well, God will provide your needs but not your wants."
-However, according to God's Word this simply is not true.
+However, according to God's Word, this just is not true.
 Psalms 34:9-10 says that we shall not want any good thing.
 Of course, there are conditions to be met.
 He just asks that we love Him, put Him first and these things shall be added.

-I had always wanted to take a trip out West, but with the exception of a trip to Milwaukee as a young girl, had never traveled to any great extent.
-Of course, I wanted this trip to be with my family and I was fast losing them to lives of their own.
-The way my husband worked as a self-employed contractor, when he was working we had no time to go, and when he wasn't working, of course, there was no money.
+I had always wanted to take a trip out West, but except a trip to Milwaukee as a young girl, had never traveled to any great extent.
+Of course, I wanted this trip to be with my family, and I was fast losing them to lives of their own.
+The way my husband worked as a self-employed contractor when he was working, we had no time to go, and when he wasn't working, of course, there was no money.

 This is the way our Heavenly Father worked it out for us all.
 It came at a time when my husband was semi-retired, my daughter who was still at home was between jobs and had a just signed up for unemployment.

-My other daughter was married and expecting her second child whose husband d was somewhat self employed and working jobs with my husband.
+My other daughter was married and expecting her second child whose husband was somewhat self-employed and working jobs with my husband.
 We also had a friend who had no family ties and was working at McDonald's in Florida.
-Easy enough to quit a job at McDonald's in order to go out West with the rest of us.
+Easy enough to quit a job at McDonald's to go out West with the rest of us.

 We knew we had the perfect set up for a nice vacation trip for the whole family.
-We then rented a moving van along with a seven passenger van and headed out along with our friend from Florida.
+We then rented a moving truck along with a seven-passenger van and headed out along with our friend from Florida.